Spectral influence in networks: An application to Input-Output analysis: Spectral influence and cyclicality clustering

 \subsection{Overlapping clustering}

 0.5cm Let's denote by $S_1(W)$ the first partition obtained by applying the divisive (resp. agglomerative) cyclicality algorithm.
-Overlapping clustering can be achieved by preserving the vertices and deleting the partition intra-connections at each stage:
+Overlapping clustering can be achieved by preserving the vertices and deleting the partition intra-partition connections at each stage:

 1cm